 • sharing of status (to partners, family, children and others)

-• practising safer sex and risk reduction
+• practicing safer sex and risk reduction

 • pregnancy